wkeeling63/racecam/README.md

 Purpose: To build and front and rear facing live stream race camera

-Description PiPIPflv: Creates a 2 camera components and tunnels them to the Hardware Video Scaler (HVS) component to overlay the second camera frame on the frame of the main camera.
+Description racecam: Creates a 2 camera components and tunnels them to the Hardware Video Scaler (HVS) component to overlay the second camera frame on the frame of the main camera.
 The HVS output is tunneled to the encoder to create a video H.264 stream.
 The video stream is